zsamadi/SMORE/README.md

 gePvalMin  | Minimum pvalue for selected heatmap plots of gene expression  | 0.05 geRandTest  |Rand test for gene expression analysis, useful for finding threshold for significant cases (options: true, false)  | false

-You can either use this notebook with [matlab kernel support] (https://github.com/mathworks/jupyter-matlab-proxy?tab=readme-ov-file#run-matlab-code-in-a-jupyter-notebook), or copy the code insdie some matlab script and run it on your own dataset.

 [func](https://github.com/zsamadi/SMORE/tree/main/func)